IanTeda/personal_ledger_server/README.md

-# personal_ledger_server
+# Personal Ledger - Server

-The back end server for Personal Ledger
+This git repository is for REST Server component of [Personal Ledger](https://github.com/IanTeda/personal_ledger)